-In many other cultures and countries, a woman’s status and value is inseparably tied to their husband.
-When their husband dies, everything tied to him disappears with it.
-All that they were when their husband was alive is everything they are not after his death.
-Many widows are treated as if they are invisible in other countries.
-In some places, widows are demonized and abused, as if isolation and being cut off from their families and society were not enough.
+On International Widow’s Day, we recognize that in many cultures and countries, a woman’s status and value is inseparably tied to her husband.
+If their husband dies, everything tied to him disappears with it.
+Many widows are treated as if they are invisible.
+In some places, widows are demonized and abused.
 For these women, becoming a widow is not only emotionally painful, but potentially also physically dangerous, and socially disastrous.
-When I say socially disastrous, I don’t mean that they stop being invited to holiday parties or drop a couple pegs in the social hierarchy.
-For them, socially disastrous means that they are completely ostracized, sometimes even excommunicated.
+Socially disastrous means that they are completely ostracized, sometimes even excommunicated.

 In many countries, particularly Africa, widowhood comes with a dangerous stigma.
 Some cultures believe that if a husband dies, it is the wife’s fault.
 It is believed that they are cursed or witches.
-In fact, in some parts of the world, the word for widow can be traces back to a word similar to something like sorceress or witch.
-They are accused of witchcraft and murder, simply because their husbands passed away and they are women.
 There are horrific rituals required of widows as a rite of mourning or burial.
-The rituals vary by country and culture, but these are just a few of the things that widows are forced to do when they lose their husbands.
-Many of them basically punish the woman for her husband’s death.
+The rituals vary by country and culture.
 Some of rituals put the widow’s life at risk, and most are humiliating and demeaning.

 In some parts of Africa a widow is forced to have sex with another man.
 Some indicate that it should be the first man they see; others specify a man that is designated, or the brother’s of the deceased man.
 If the woman does not, it is believed that harm will come to her children.
 This act is considered a cleansing ritual.
-The belief is that this sexual encounter rids the evil spirits that surround death, which the widow has been exposed to in her husband’s passing.
-When you consider the prevalence of AIDS in countries that hold these beliefs, it is easy to see how this ritual is not only disturbing but also potentially life threatening, if AIDS is contracted.
+When you consider the prevalence of AIDS in countries that hold these beliefs, it is easy to see how this ritual is not only disturbing but also potentially life threatening.

-In some other countries, generally in parts of Africa or India but also in parts of Asia, a widow may be forced to perform other kinds of rituals, too.
-Some widows have to drink the water used to clean the dead body of their husband.
-In some places, widows are forbidden from bathing for months on end, with no exceptions.
-This practice is not only unhygienic, but it may actually cause health problems.
+Some rituals require widows to drink the water used to clean the dead body of their husband.
+In some places, widows are forbidden from bathing for months on end.
 Skin diseases often occur as a result, as can issues such as gastroenteritis and typhoid.
 Some widows are required to sit on a mat, completely naked, and cry and scream at specified times.
 Some widows are prohibited from feeding themselves and must rely on others to feed them, which often results in malnourishment.
-Many customs include making the widow appear to be disheveled, raggedy, and unappealing.

 Once a woman’s husband dies, she may be refused her inheritance, and her land rights may be stripped from her.
-Often times, widows are forced out of their homes, physically, mentally, or sexually abused, and sometimes even killed as a result of their husband dying.
-If the widow hopes to escape the discrimination and exclusion of being a widow, they may have to remarry a male relative of her late husband.
+Often times, widows are forced out of their homes.
+They may also be physically, mentally, or sexually abused, and sometimes killed as a result of their husband’s death.
+If the widow hopes to escape the discrimination and exclusion of being a widow, she may have to remarry a male relative of her late husband.
 Sometimes, a widow may be forced to do this, whether she agrees or not.
-From culture to culture, one thing remains consistent in the mistreatment of widows, and the social attitudes that encourage the mistreatment, and that is that widows are shamed for the death of their husband.
+From culture to culture, one thing remains consistent in the mistreatment of widows: widows are shamed for the death of their husband.
 The rituals and rites forced upon widows may vary by region, but all of the women who have lost their husbands in nations who mistreat widows are made to feel ashamed, dishonored, and degraded.

-There is such a profound and engrained sense of stigma for widows in some cultures that women who have lost their husbands sometimes commit suicide, rather than be forced to carry on living with the intense shame and dehumanization that comes with life as a widowed woman.
-A very large percentage of widows suffer from severe anxiety and depression because of the way they are treated and the poverty they are forced to live in.
-This kind of depression has terrible ramifications on the children, who are grieving themselves.
+There is such a profound and engrained sense of stigma for widows in some cultures that women who have lost their husbands sometimes commit suicide.
+They do this rather than be forced to carry on living with the intense shame and dehumanization caused by widowhood.
+A very large percentage of widows suffer from severe anxiety and depression because of the way they are treated.
+This kind of depression has terrible ramifications for the children, who are grieving.
 Children of widowed women are forced to grow up in poverty, many times, despite the status they held or the lifestyle they were accustomed to when their father was alive.
 The loss of the male head of the household is devastating for all immediate members of his family.

 I appreciate you taking the time to read about International Widow’s Day.
 The plight of widows is a little known fact in the western world.
-In fact, many census reports, statistical analyses, and population data collection fails to represent them accurately because they become invisible in their culture.
-It’s an issue that needs addressing, and the first step is to spread the word about what goes on.
-Losing a husband is difficult in any culture, but I can’t even imagine what it must be like to then spend the rest of your life being shamed for your loss.
-I’d like to wish all widows a day of peace and fond remembrance today.
-May their memories always make you smile.
+In fact, many census reports, statistical analyses, and population data collection fail to represent widows because they become invisible in their culture.

-If you are a first time reader, let me welcome you to the Personalized Cause awareness blog!
-Personalized Cause is an awareness accessory brand based in California.
-Personalized Cause offers all kinds of awareness accessories, such as awareness ribbon pins, fabric awareness ribbons, and silicone wristbands, but we’re famous for our custom awareness ribbons.
-Custom awareness ribbons are a product unique to our business because we are the only company to offer customers the ability to personalize their awareness ribbon with any text they choose, without any minimum quantity order.
-If you want to order 20 custom awareness ribbons with all different text, no problem!
+Personalized Cause® is an awareness accessory brand based in California.
+We offer awareness accessories including awareness ribbon pins, fabric awareness ribbons, and silicone wristbands.
+We are most known, however, for our custom awareness ribbons.
+Custom awareness ribbons are a product unique to our business.
+We are the only company to offer our customers the ability to personalize their awareness ribbon without a minimum quantity order.
+If you want to order twenty custom awareness ribbons, all with different text, no problem!
 If you just want to order one custom awareness ribbon, that’s also no problem.
-Whatever your needs are, we’ve got you covered.

-Personalized Cause began this awareness blog earlier this year because we wanted to do our part to help raise awareness for causes and illnesses that our customers fight.
-We know that many of our customers have to battle ignorance and misunderstanding about their causes and conditions on a daily basis.
-We wanted to show our customers that we believe in them, and we believe in the power of awareness to change minds, hearts, and attitudes.
+As a result, Personalized Cause® started this awareness blog to do our part to help raise awareness for causes and illnesses.
+Many of our customers have to battle ignorance and misunderstanding about their causes and conditions on a daily basis.
+We show our customers that we believe in them, and we believe in the power of awareness to change minds, hearts, and attitudes.
 We have seen first hand how one custom awareness ribbon can impact an entire community of people.
-We have been inspired to educate ourselves, and our readers, in hopes of creating a more compassionate culture for our customers and others.
-I hope you’ll join us again next week for another edition of the awareness blog!
+And, we work to create a more compassionate culture for all.

-Orange awareness ribbons are used to raise awareness for Human Rights.
-To order a custom orange awareness ribbon, visit:
+Orange awareness ribbons are used to https://personalize.wpengine.com/personalized-awareness-ribbons/orange-awareness-ribbon-pin-personalized?rq=human%20rights“>raise awareness for Human Rights.
+To order a custom orange awareness ribbon, visit us at Personalized Cause.

-Black and blue awareness ribbons are used to signify the loss of a husband.
-To order a custom black and blue awareness ribbon, visit:
+https://personalize.wpengine.com/personalized-awareness-ribbons/black-and-blue-awareness-ribbon-pin-personalized?rq=black%20and%20blue“>Black and blue awareness ribbons are used to signify the loss of a husband.
+To order a custom black and blue awareness ribbon, visit us.